KnowBetterCloud/Sysadmin_Tips_n_Tricks/SSH_through_a_bastion.md

 As you likely know, the only allowed ssh connection to AWS EC2 instance is as the ec2-user using an key-pair that was selected during the node deployment.
 To connect to your private node, you would need to copy the private key to the bastion node.
 Or not...

 NOTE: copying your private key to your bastion creates additional risk which you need to assess.
 If the bastion was to become compromised, that key could be then gathered and used.
 Additionally, there are risks associated with using SSH Agent Fowarding.
 If the bastion was comprimised the socket created for the Agent could be exploited.
 Therefore, you should limit what IP(s) can access the bastion.
-And you can also use the ssh option 'ProxyCommand' (I will detail this in a future post).
+Alternatively, you can use the ssh option 'ProxyCommand' (I will detail this in a future post).

 ## Solution
 You can use SSH Agent Forwarding (ssh -A) to forward your ssh key.
 This means that you do not need to add your private key to the bastion.